ottomen/growth/1-data-structures/Array.md

 ## When to use

-When you need an Iteration protocol, when you have homogenized data, when you have a need LIFO, FIFO operations, and you don't care about finding, filtering the items too much.
+When you need an Iteration protocol, when you have homogenized data, when you have a need LIFO operations, search by index or you need to retain a specific order.

 ## When to avoid

-When you want filtering, search, shift/unshift operation, massive datasets.
+When you want filtering, search by value, shift/unshift operation, FIFO, massive datasets.
+Hashmaps or other data structures might be better.